p4-k4/chezmoi/README.md

 - Managed through flake.nix
 - Automatically rebuilds when changes are detected
-- Handles all package installations
+- Handles all package installations and removals
+- Maintains a clean profile by removing old packages before applying new configuration

 ## Removal